Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Finite size scaling

-where the $\epsilon = 1/4 - \ln 2 - \kappa (\alpha - 2/\pi)^2$, the constant $\kappa \approx 0.370154$ can be derived with TBA, see \cref{closedform}.
-The DMRG result also agrees with this as shown in \cref{E_chi}.
-The shape of scaling function $g(0,\zeta (\alpha-\alpha_c) N)$ within the numerical precision agrees with the universal scaling function in time-reversal symmetry broken criticalities of Eq. ~\ref{Egni}, see \cite{wang2020universal}.
-More precisely, it agrees with the universal behavior observed in non-interacting systems \cite{wang2020universal}, when gap $m \to 0$, while the form of the symmetry breaking scaling variable is different because of the strong interaction.
+where the $\epsilon = 1/4 - \ln 2 - \kappa (\alpha/J - 2/\pi)^2$.
+The constant $\kappa \approx 0.370154$ can be derived from the TBA solution, see \cref{closedform}.
+The DMRG result also agrees with this, as shown in \cref{E_chi}.
+Within the numerical precision, the shape of the scaling function $g(0,\zeta (\alpha-\alpha_c) N)$ agrees with the universal scaling function in time-reversal symmetry broken criticalities of \cref{Egni}, see \cite{wang2020universal}.
+More precisely, it agrees with the universal behavior observed in non-interacting systems \cite{wang2020universal}, when the gap, $m \to 0$, while the expression of the symmetry-breaking scaling variable is different because of the strong interaction.